Newsflash: you’re only half-human! Turns out your body has roughly the same amount of bacteria as human cells. So half of you is bacteria.

 This is probably the simplest factor to pay attention to, and you might already know where you fall in this category.
 Most science agrees that going at least once per day is ideal.
 After all, bowel movements are how your body eliminates toxins and waste.
 If you’re going 2-3 times per day, that’s also healthy and could just be a sign of a high-fiber diet, higher metabolism or simply eating more food.
 Going more than 3 times per day, or less than once a day, are both possible indicators that your gut bacteria are not balanced.

 The color of your stool can change depending on what you eat (leafy greens can make it dark green while beets can turn it reddish), but it’s also an excellent indicator of your gut health.
-Ideal color is medium to dark brown.
+The ideal color is medium to dark brown.
 A very dark, blackish color can indicate serious issues in your upper GI tract.
-Yellow or green color can mean that your liver or gallbladder are not properly breaking down fat.
+Yellow or green color can mean that your liver or gallbladder is not properly breaking down fat.

 By keeping track of what’s going on, you can see whether changes to your diet are having any impact.
 If your stool is not ideal and you’re not noticing any changes, you might want to consider talking to your doctor about it.